 The length of time is variable depending on the individual circumstances.
 The number of applications that the dog receives, the interviews required and the distances involved in doing a home visit all affect the time required.
 In some fortunate circumstances, an adoption can be finalized very quickly, sometimes within days!
 Other times it may take several weeks or more.
 Regardless, we ask for your patience and understanding!
 We are an all-volunteer organization and we all have jobs and families and other responsibilities in addition to our work with foster Frenchies.
 Everyone who applies will be notified when the dog is adopted.

 Who decides if I get a dog?

 We post each available dog for at least one week, or in the case of very popular dogs, until the dog receives 20 applications, whichever comes first–though we will always leave a dog’s page up for 24 hours, even if that means taking in more than 20 applications.
-When the threshold has been met, a Pending Banner will go up and no further applications will be accepted.
+When the threshold has been met, a Applications Under Review will go up and no further applications will be accepted.

 It is best to check the website every week to see if a foster dog you have been following has become available.
 As a special feature, we are now including “Sneak Peeks” on the Available Dogs page.
 These are dogs that will be available in the following week’s update.
 By watching the Sneak Peeks, you can be sure to get your application in on time for that special dog.

 Applications are forwarded to the foster family who lives with and cares for the foster dog.
 The foster family then selects the two or three candidates whose applications appear to best meet the foster dog’s needs.
 FBRN contacts veterinary references, the foster home does a phone interview with the top applicants, and we schedule home visits.
 All these steps take time.